mawrkus/pull-request-review-guide/README.md

 #### Answer all comments / Write the end of the story

 Before closing the review, answer all the comments.
-Not only as matter of respect for you reviewers (after all, they are spending time and energy as well) but also because a review is a conversation and, as such, it should have clear a conclusion.
+Not only as matter of respect for you reviewers (after all, they are spending time and energy as well) but also because a review is a dialogue and, as such, it should have clear a conclusion.

 • [Go to top](#-guidelines) •

 #### Practice mindfulness / Love

-Take a few deep breaths and repeat a mantra that is focused on gratitude and kind speech, for instance:
+Take a few deep breaths...
+Repeat a mantra that is focused on gratitude and kind speech, for instance:

 > Code can travel thousands of miles and affect many people.
 >